alanwsmith/bitty/content/v6.0.0/_docs/_todo.md

 ### Documentation To Add

-- `this.api.localTrigger()` only runs
-function inside the same bitty element
-(i.e. no functions are called in ancestor or child bitty elements)

 - Every child element of a [@ bitty_tag @] gets
 a `data-bittyid` attribute with a UUID